-The proposal is for an extension to Keighley Industrial Park onto an approximately 10.7 hectare of greenfield land to the north of the existing developed area.
-The land is set at a lower level than the adjacent industrial park and comprises generally boggy land including, grassland, hedgerows a watercourse and an ox-bow wetland and adjoins the Rive Aire.
-The proposal is to re-grade the land through a cut and fill exercise to achieve a uniform ground level of 84 metres AOD.
-A 300m long access road, 8,615m of hard standing to be used for parking and servicing and 8 industrial sheds with a combined footprint of 43,960m would then be constructed on the land.
+The proposal is for an extension to Keighley Industrial Park onto approximately 10.7 hectares of greenfield land to the north of the existing industrial estate.
+The land is set at a lower level than the adjacent industrial park and comprises generally boggy land including, grassland, hedgerows, a watercourse and an ox-bow wetland and adjoins the Rive Aire.

+The proposal is to re-grade the land through a cut and fill exercise to achieve a uniform ground level of 84 metres AOD, with additionally three slightly deeper (150mm) depressions formed beneath 3 of the shed footprints.
+A 300 metre long access road, hard standings to be used for parking and servicing and 8 industrial sheds with a combined footprint of 41,750m2 would then be constructed on the land.

-The applicant proposes to raise the sheds and access road up on stilts with an open void beneath secured with mesh grills which are intended to allow flood water and wildlife to pass beneath.
-The car parking and loading areas would be provided at the lower flood level.
-Proposed landscaping includes native trees and shrubs to the northern and eastern boundaries of the site and trees around the parking areas.
+The applicant proposes to raise the sheds up on stilts with an open void beneath secured with mesh grills, which are intended to allow flood water to pass beneath.
+The majority of the access road, other than the roundabout at the end, and a proportion of the car parking (208 spaces), would also be raised above the flood level.
+However the main loading areas and the majority of the site car parking would be provided at the lower level of 84m AOD and would be subject to a high flood risk.
+Proposed landscaping includes native trees and shrubs to the northern and eastern boundaries of the site, along a retained drain/ watercourse transecting the site and around the parking areas, together with wildflower grassed areas and bird and bat boxes.